ncita-repository/WP1.3_multiple_modalities/README.md

 The purpose of this tool is to make a "copy" of, or to "propagate" an entity from a *source* ROI Collection so that the entity overlays onto a *target* DICOM series.
 The copy may be a "non-relationship-preserving copy" (think copy and paste function) or a "relationship-preserving propagation" of the entity.

 This tool requires two JSON files to run:  a JSON containing global variables and a JSON containing XNAT configuration parameters.
+The reason for splitting the variables in this way was to differentiate between variables that the user is not expected to need to modify readily and those that will.
+The global variables will likely be stored in a (not-yet-existing) XNAT container, whilst the other variables will be provided by the XNAT Container Service.

+### Global variables (*global_variables.json*)

 The global variables are stored *src/global_variables.json* as a dictionary.
 The parameters relate to specifics on how image resampling and registration is carried out, as well as default directories amongst other things.
 The module used to generate *global_variables.json* is *src/create_global_file.py*.
 See the *Definitions* section for a listing of all parameters.

+### XNAT configuration file (*xnatCfg.json*)

 The XNAT config file contains the metadata that identifies the *source* and *target* DICOM series ("scans" in XNAT parlance), *source* ROI Collection, and if applicable, *target* ROI Collection.
 See the *Definitions* section for a listing of all parameters.
 Based on the user-inputed data, the tool will use XNAT REST API calls to fetch the required data, download it to *src/xnat_downloads* (by default), import the data and depending on the relationship between the *source* and *target* DICOM series and other metadata, will either perform a *non-relationship-preserving copy* or *relationship-preserving propagation* of the entity of interest.

-By default the XNAT config JSON file has the filename *xnatCfg*, but the user can define an alternative file name.
+By default the XNAT config JSON file has the default filename *xnatCfg*, but the user can define an alternative file name.
 The configuration file that is imported upon executing the code is *src/cfgDict.json*.
 Ultimately this file will be provided by the XNAT Container Service.
-Since a container does not yet exist for this tool, the following work-around exists:  The user selects an XNAT config file (e.g. *src/xnat_configs/runID.json*), and the file is copied to *src/xnatCfg.json* (file name by default).
-That way when the tool is run *xnatCfg.json* is imported along with *global_variables.json*.
+Since a container does not yet exist for this tool, a work-around exists (covered in the next section).

-The reason for splitting the variables in this way was to differentiate between variables that the user is not expected to need to modify readily and those that will.
-The global variables will likely be stored in a (not-yet-existing) XNAT container, whilst the other variables will be provided by the XNAT Container Service.

 The option to assign a different file name (other than "xnatCfg.json"), e.g. "xnatCfg_241js23.json", is so that when *app.py* is run with the optional input argument *--xnatCfgFname=cfgDict_241js23*, the desired XNAT config file will be imported, allowing for the possibility of concurrent calls to *app.py* with unique XNAT config files.
 This feature was added in anticipation of the need for a scalable solution within XNAT.

+### XNAT configuration files in *src/xnat_configs/* and *select_xnat_config.py* (work-around)

+The user creates any number of run-specific XNAT configuration files stored in *src/xnat_configs/*).
+The contents of the run-specific XNAT config file *src/xnat_configs/runID.json* is copied to *xnatCfg.json*.
+That way when the tool is run *xnatCfg.json* is imported along with *global_variables.json*.

+The module *config.py* is used to generate configuration files.
+Within it is the function *create_config_files()*, which contains pre-populated data specific to the XNAT that was used to develop the code.
+Hence the contents will only be relevant to you if your XNAT contains the same data and same XNAT metadata.
+You can use the pre-populated code as a template for your own XNAT.
+Note that the `runID` key in the dictionary is expected to match the file name of the JSON.

+Once there exists at least one XNAT configuration file to be run, the next step is to select the desired file and copy the dictionary to *xnatCfg.json*.
+This is done using *select_xnat_config.py*.

+The commands used to execute the above steps are covered in the section *Using the tools*.
+Some additional comments about this tool follows.

+### Additional comments

 Upon the successful copying or propagation of an entity, a new ROI Collection will be created and exported (by default) to the *src/outputs/new_roicols* directory.
 The new ROI Collection will also be automatically uploaded to XNAT using the same credentials used to fetch the data from XNAT.